Steve Earle: 1974–1999

-Earle released Copperhead Road on Uni Records in 1988 which was characterized as "a quixotic project that mixed a lyrical folk tradition with hard rock and eclectic Irish influences such as The Pogues, who guested on the record".
+Earle released Copperhead Road on Uni Records in 1988, which was characterized as "a quixotic project that mixed a lyrical folk tradition with hard rock and eclectic Irish influences such as The Pogues, who guested on the record."
 The album's title track portrays a Vietnam veteran who uses his family background in running moonshine to become a marijuana grower/seller.
-It was Earle's highest-peaking song to date in the United States and has sold 1.1 million digital copies there as of September 2017.
-Then Earle began "three years in a mysterious vaporization" according to the Chicago Sun-Times.
+It was Earle's highest-peaking song to date in the United States, and it had sold 1.1 million digital copies there as of September 2017.

 His 1990 album The Hard Way had a strong rock sound and was followed by "a shoddy live album" called Shut Up and Die Like an Aviator.
-In August 1991, Earle appeared on the TV show The Texas Connection "looking pale and blown out".
-In light of Earle's "increasing drug use", MCA Records did not renew his contract and Earle didn't record any music for the next four years.
-By July 1993 Earle was reported to have regained his normal weight and had started to write new material.
-At that time a writer for the Chicago Sun-Times called Earle "a visionary symbol of the New Traditionalist movement in country music."
+In August 1991, Earle appeared on the TV show The Texas Connection "looking pale and blown out."
+In light of Earle's "increasing drug use," MCA Records did not renew his contract, and Earle did not record any music for the next four years.
+By July 1993, Earle was reported to be improving, having regained his normal weight, and he had started to write new material.
+At that time, a writer for the Chicago Sun-Times called Earle "a visionary symbol of the New Traditionalist movement in country music."

-In 1994, two staff members at Warner/Chappell publishing company and Earle's former manager, John Dotson, created an in-house CD of Earle's songs entitled Uncut Gems and showcased it to some recording artists in Nashville.
-This resulted in several of Earle's songs being recorded by Travis Tritt, Stacy Dean Campbell and Robert Earl Keen.
-After his recording hiatus, Earle released Train a Comin' on Winter Harvest Records and it was nominated for the Grammy Award for Best Contemporary Folk Album in 1996.
+In 1994, two staff members at Warner/Chappell publishing company and Earle's former manager, John Dotson, created an in-house compact disc of Earle's songs entitled Uncut Gems and showcased it to some recording artists in Nashville.
+This resulted in several of Earle's songs being recorded by Travis Tritt, Stacy Dean Campbell, and Robert Earl Keen.
+After his recording hiatus, Earle released Train a Comin' on Winter Harvest Records, and it was nominated for the Grammy Award for Best Contemporary Folk Album in 1996.
 The album was characterized as a return to the "folksy acoustic" sound of his early career.

-In 1996, Earle formed his own record label, E-Squared Records, and released the album I Feel Alright, which combined the musical sounds of country, rock and rockabilly.
-Earle released the album El Corazon (The Heart) in 1997 which one reviewer called "the capstone of this [Earle's] remarkable comeback".
+In 1996, Earle formed his own record label, E-Squared Records, and released the album I Feel Alright, which combined the musical sounds of country, rock, and rockabilly.
+Earle released the album El Corazon (The Heart) in 1997, which one reviewer called "the capstone of this [Earle's] remarkable comeback".

-According to Earle, he wrote the song "Over Yonder" about a death row inmate with whom he exchanged letters before attending his execution in 1998.
-He made a foray into bluegrass influenced music in 1999 when he released the album The Mountain with the Del McCoury Band.
-In 2000, Earle recorded his album Transcendental Blues, which features the song "Galway Girl".
+According to Earle, he wrote the song "Over Yonder" about a death-row inmate with whom he exchanged letters, before attending his execution in 1998.
+He made a foray into bluegrass-influenced music in 1999, when he released the album The Mountain with the Del McCoury Band.

+In 2000, Earle recorded his album Transcendental Blues, which features the song "Galway Girl."